hfang821/Employee_Tracker_BE/README.md

 * In Gitbash, type "git clone HTTPS or SSH"
 * Once the clone is successful, navigate to the root directory of this repo.
 * Enter `npm init` into the terminal.
-* Enter `npm install inquirer` into the terminal to install the inquirer.js package, and enter `npm install mysql2` to install the mysql2 package and you are good to go!
+* Enter `npm install inquirer` into the terminal to install the inquirer.js package, Enter `npm install console.table --save` into the terminal to install the console.table package and enter `npm install mysql2` to install the mysql2 package and you are good to go!

 ## How to Use: